‘Lights & Hauls the World G.E.’ as Schenectady was Iconic, Our 50th H.S. Reunion is Next Year

 This isn’t Kevin Costner as Sonny Weaver, Jr. in ‘Draft Day.’
 Some will call it a 4th iteration of Fitterer bringing in previous, if flawed, leaders.
 Keeping Matt Corral, post-broken ankle v. trade, means he’ll be a more valuable backup from same great coaching.
 Everyone’s glad Shaq worked out staying.

-–Myself, 3/30/23, but Panthers #1 pick, as Covey often suggests, isn’t anything fans should worry about. #Gshorkonsharonroadseam
+— 3/30/23, As Stephen Covey often suggests, the Panthers #1 pick isn’t anything fans should worry about. #Gshorkonsharonroadseam

 2nd Time with Franchise QB: More than Move the Chains